MartinR2345/MiniComplianceProgram/README.md

 <p align="center">
   <strong>Phase One: Define The Fictional Organization</strong> <br/>

  I needed a clear story for the compliance environment so first, I identify from personal experience of the type of jobs I worked.
 Healthcare came to mind.
-Healthcare is naturally high compliance relevance (HIPAA, ISO 27001, etc).
-With healthcare comes electronic records and data types like PII and PHI.
+Healthcare is naturally high compliance relevance (HIPAA, ISO 27001, etc), electronic records and data types like PII and PHI.

+ I created a healthcare clinic called SaveRecords that stores and manages electronic patient records in a cloud environment.
   <ul>
-  <li>I created a healthcare clinic called SaveRecords that stores and manages electronic patient records in a cloud environment.
   <img src="https://i.imgur.com/OgEUlUn.png" height="80%" width="80%" alt="SaveRecords"/></li>
  </ul>